ingitdb/ingitdb.github.io/index.md

 IngitDB is driven by [IngitDB GuitHub Action](https://github.com/ingitdb/ingitdb-github-action) and supports:

 - multi-versioning
+  - comparison between brnaches & versions
+  - mergin of branches
-- restore to any point in a time
+  - restore to any point in a time as a new branch
 - schema definition
   - check constraints
   - foreighn keys
   - views
   - triggers
 - transactions
 - webhooks
 - REST endpoints for views and individual records